Thinking of Buying Property Using SMSF? [Bonus Tips]

 Residential property

-Residential properties can earn decent rental income for a member while their SMSF is in the accumulation phase.
+Residential properties may generate rental income within an SMSF, depending on market conditions for a member while their SMSF is in the accumulation phase.
 During this time, the tax consequences on that rental income will be capped at 15%.
 Once the fund reaches the pension phase, rental income becomes tax-free.

 Any capital gains made through a super fund are also taxed at a maximum rate of 15%.
 However, if a property is owned for more than one year, the fund will receive a one-third discount once it’s sold.
 This reduces the capital gains tax to 10%.
 Alternatively, you can buy the property from your SMSF to live in during your retirement.